Dropbox vs Google Drive vs OneDrive: Top Pick For 2020

 Advantages of Cloud Storage

-Cloud storage has several advantages over storage that is in our hands and in our computers.
+Cloud storage has several advantages over storage that is in our hands and our computers.
 In the event of a crash, our data could get lost if it was only on our computer’s disk.
-Consumer-level disk drives, including SSDs in computers and phones today, are simply not enterprise-grade, and are more prone to failure.
-Disaster can strike any day even if it has not yet.
-Then, there is backup.
-What you have on your disk in your computer, if you have copies of that data in the cloud, you have a natural backup of your data.
+Today, consumer-level disk drives, including SSDs in computers and phones, are not enterprise-grade and are more prone to failure.
+Disaster can strike any day, even if it has not yet.
+Then, there is a backup.
+You have a natural backup of your data if you have copies of that data in the cloud on your disk in your computer.
 What is more, you can access that data from anywhere in the world.
 Further to that, you can use cloud storage to share storage space between your family members and even work teams and clients, should you wish to do that.
 You can use cloud storage to work on documents together - documents that are stored in the cloud on your cloud storage, that is.